ErpNetDocs/tech/advanced/web-sites/types/domain-api.md

 There're several limiters in the API, including:
 - 600 requests per minute per session.
 - No concurrent requests in a single session.
+- No more than 1 open transaction at the same time in a single session.

 ### Configuring rate limits